UPDATE: This article was originally posted on October 3, 2018. It has been updated with new information and tips below.

 2.5.
 Optional Essay Tips

-Optional: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
+Optional: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of references, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.
-(300 words)
+Read our guidance on the Tuck360 blog.
+(2000 characters)

 This is not a place for you to retell your life story or sum up your interest in Tuck or need for an MBA.
 It is also not a place to copy and paste a strong essay you wrote for another school.
 Make sure you focus only on weak spots and also discuss what steps you have taken or took to rectify the weaknesses.